catsoap/fa1.2-workshop/README.md

 There are 2 packages:

 - dapp: React app
-- contracts: Custom scripts with taquito, test with pytezos, contract with ligo
+- contracts: Custom scripts with taquito, test with mocha/chai, contract with ligo

 ## Dev